 The minimum initial investment in the Fund by any investor is \$25,000, and the minimum additional investment in the Fund by any Shareholder is \$10,000.
 However, the Fund, in its sole discretion, may accept investments below these minimums.
-Shares may be purchased by principals and employees of the Investment Manager or its affiliates and its immediate family members without being subject to the minimum investment requirements.
-The Shares will initially be issued at \$10.00 per share and thereafter the purchase price for Shares will be based on the NAV per Share as of the date such Shares are purchased.
+Shares of the Fund are only available to the Investment Manager's clients, charitable organizations that the Investment Manager's clients wish to designate as recipients of shares, the Investment Manager's employees (including their spouse, domestic partner, parents, siblings, children, stepchildren, grandparents, grandchildren, parents-in-law and siblings-in-law), current and former owners of the Investment Manager, members of the Investment Manager's board, and members of the Board.
+Shares may be purchased by partners and employees of the Investment Manager or its affiliates and its immediate family members without being subject to the minimum investment requirements.
+The Shares will be issued at the NAV per Share as of the date such Shares are purchased.